zooniverse/mobile/README.md

 The Zooniverse Mobile app is a [React Native](https://facebook.github.io/react-native/) app that allows folks like you and me to contribute to astronomy, ecology, and anthropology research from their couch, bathtub, or bus stop (but don't swipe and drive, please).

 ## Setting Up for Local Development
 Setting up to work on a react-native app is a little tricky, and setting up to work on this one in particular is trickier.
 The guide below attempts to be comprehensive.
-If you run into any further issues while attempting to get set up, please reach out to either Will Granger (will@zooniverse.org) or Chelsea Troy (chelsea@zooniverse.org)
+If you run into any further issues while attempting to get set up, please reach out to Chelsea Troy (chelsea@zooniverse.org)

 ### Preparing The React Native Framework
 #### Requirements: